Affiliate links on Android Authority may earn us a commission. Learn more.

 Getting started with Android 10 privacy features is simple, but first, let’s take a look at some of the key privacy changes Google has introduced with Android 10.

 Ability to turn off ad targeting — Many apps track users to target ads at them.
 Android devices have a dynamic Advertising ID which helps app developers target ads at you.
-With Android 10, users can opt out of ad personalization.
-This instructs developers not to use your Advertising ID to build profiles or show you personalised ads.
+With Android 10, users can opt-out of ad personalization.
+This instructs developers not to use your Advertising ID to build profiles or show you personalized ads.

 How to change Android 10 privacy settings